luka-sj/reuben/README.md

 Additional gem configuration can be found in `config/gems.rb`

 ---
 **Reuben** comes with a Rails-like system for interfacing with a local or remote database system.
-This interface, however, is limited to **MySQL** databases only out of the box.
+This interface, however, is limited to **MySQL** databases out of the box.

 The `Database` interface creates new namespaces and models for all tables in your database and their relationships (more documentation hopefully to follow soon).

 ## Usage
 1. Fork this repo
+2. Run the script `bin/install_reuben` to complete installation
-2. Create a `.env` file in the root and add the following:
+3. Populate the `.env` file in the root with the following:

 ```
+   RELEASE=
    MYSQL_HOST=
    MYSQL_USERNAME=
    MYSQL_PASSWORD=
+   BOT_OWNER=
    BOT_TOKEN=
-   RELEASE=
 ```
-3. Start the application using `bin/reuben`
+4. Start the application using `bin/reuben`

 \
 Running the bot is best handled on a server.
 Deployment using **Docker** or **systemctl** will follow as the bot is further developed.